marcelofmatos/phpnetmap/README.md

 available in [Docker Hub](https://hub.docker.com/r/marcelofmatos/phpnetmap/).
 With the docker-compose.yml in the project root you can download the image and run system only with the command `docker-compose up` within the directory project.
-Note server settings to run in production mode (Password in .htpasswd, AllowOverride=true, and so on).
+Note server settings to run in production mode (Password in ADMIN_PASSWORD environment variable, for example).
 Change the docker-compose.yml as necessary.

 ## Installing Docker
 ```